-If you’ve used Facebook ads before, you’ve probably kicked yourself at some pointing for spending more than you should have for a campaign.
+If you’ve used Facebook ads before, you’ve probably kicked yourself at some pointing for spending more than you wanted for lackluster results.

-Here are five costly Facebook ad mistakes, along with a checklist of recommended reading:
+Here are five costly Facebook ad mistakes to avoid:

 Facebook Ad Mistake #1: Boosting Crappy Content

-Boosting only the best posts from your page means that you’ll get a high rate of likes, comments and shares – along with the reach you bought from Facebook.
+Boosting only the best posts from your page means that you’ll get a higher rate of engagement – along with the reach you bought from Facebook.

 Facebook Ad Mistake #2: Targeting Everyone With a Heartbeat